Buying real estate in Daejeon?

 What's the total cost of selling as a % of price in Daejeon in 2026?

-As of early 2026, the total cost of selling a property in Daejeon typically runs between 2% and 5% of the sale price, not counting capital gains tax which is calculated separately on your profit.
+As of early 2026, the total cost of selling a property in Daejeon (excluding capital gains tax, which applies to the profit rather than the full sale price) typically runs between 2% and 5% of the sale price, with the mid-point around 3% for most standard residential transactions.

 What capital gains tax applies when selling in Daejeon in 2026?

-As of early 2026, capital gains tax on property sales in Daejeon is progressive and ranges from about 6% to 45% of taxable gains for individuals who have held the property long enough, plus an additional 10% local income tax surcharge on top of the national rate.
+As of early 2026, capital gains (양도소득세) on residential property sales in Daejeon are taxed at progressive rates ranging from around 6% to 45% on the taxable gain for individuals, with an additional local income tax surcharge of 10% of the national amount, meaning the combined top rate can approach 49.5% on large gains from short-hold disposals.

-Foreigners do not pay a higher capital gains tax rate in Daejeon just for being foreign, but they face additional administrative requirements including potential withholding mechanics and should budget for a tax professional to ensure correct filing.
+Foreigners selling property in Daejeon do not pay a higher capital gains tax rate than Korean residents by virtue of being foreign, but non-residents face additional administrative obligations including mandatory tax filing and potential withholding mechanics at the time of transfer, which makes engaging a Korean tax agent essentially essential.

 infographics comparison property prices Daejeon